Zone 2 AA – Background and FAQ

 A) Zone 2 associations already work together to create joint teams when possible to ensure that all players have an opportunity to play at the appropriate level.
-In the past, Zone 2 associations have lost athletes to the Calgary AA program.
-As a Zone, we feel it is important to provide opportunities to play at all levels of competition and commitment as best we can.
-By having the AA teams at the zone level, the additional loss of players ranges between 1-7 players per age division.
+As a Zone, we feel it is important to provide opportunities for athletes to play at all levels of competition and commitment as best we can.
+By having the AA teams at the zone level, the loss of players ranges between 1-7 players per age division.
 Our home associations are still fielding strong, competitive teams.

 Q) How much does registration cost?

 A) 2020/2021 registration is $1200.

 A) A minimum of 13 skaters and a minimum of 1 goalie.

 A) Ice times and locations change every season based on availability but often include Airdrie, Chestermere, and Rocky Ridge YMCA on a regular basis.